MAIF/thoth/thoth-documentation/src/main/paradox/standard/projections.md

 In these case we could build "eventually consistent" projections, by connecting to our "bank" topic in Kafka, and consuming events from there.

+@ref:[Eventually consistent projections](../eventually-consistent-projection.md) show how Thoth can help you to build eventually consistent projections.

-See @ref:[Kafka consumption section](../kafka-consumption.md) for kafka consumption helpers.
+See @ref:[Kafka consumption section](../kafka-consumption.md) for more information on published events and kafka consumption.